stephr3/github-user-lookup/README.md

 ```
 $ gulp serve
 ```
-__Note:__ This project is depended on the Github API, which will only allow up to 60 server requests per hour.
-If you would like more server requests, you must create your own personal access token.
+__Note:__ This project is dependent on the Github API.
+To use this program, you must create your own personal access token.

 * Visit the settings section of your Github account.
 Select *Personal Access Tokens* from the sidebar.
 Click *Gnerate New Token*.